pweil-/origin/docs/router_sharding.md

 #### The `Router` Resource

 There should be a new OpenShift resource called `Router`.
-Its fields should include:
+Its fields include:

-1. Backend: the `RouterBackend` configuration for this router
+1.  `Name`: the router's name
+2.  `Description`: a description of the Router
-2. Label: the label that associates resources (Endpoints, Routes, Services) with this router
+3.  `Label`: the label that associates resources (Endpoints, Routes, Services) with this router
-3. HA: whether this router should be run in HA mode

-The `RouterBackend` type will specify the backend configuration for a `Router` record: which backend type to use and any options for each possible type:

-    type RouterBackend struct {
-    	Type RouterBackendType
-    	HAProxyParams *HAProxyBackendParams
-    	CustomParams  *CustomBackendParams
-    }

-    type RouterBackendType string

-    const (
-        RouterBackendHAProxy RouterBackendType = "haproxy"
-        RouterBackendNginx   RouterBackendType = "nginx"
-        RouterBackendCustom  RouterBackendType = "custom"
-    )

-The custom type allows a user to specify an arbitrary pod template for the router.

-#### The Router Subsystem State Reconciler

-The OpenShift system needs a new state reconciler to ensure that the configured routers are always running.
-This will be a new controller called `RouterSubsystemController` that will watch the `Router` resource and handle running pods to realize the specified configuration.

 ## Route Allocation